Przejdź do treści głównej

 Strategic planning and architecture design representing the Strangler Pattern migration approach for legacy systems

-The Strangler Pattern is one of the safest strategies for modernizing legacy systems.
-It's named after tropical strangler vines that wrap around trees and gradually replace them.
-In the IT context, this means gradually replacing fragments of the old system with new components until the old system is completely retired.
-When deciding between microservices or monolith architecture, this pattern offers a pragmatic middle ground.
+The Strangler Pattern is my go-to strategy for modernizing legacy systems.
+Named after tropical strangler vines that wrap around trees and gradually replace them, the idea is simple: you replace fragments of the old system with new components, piece by piece, until the old system is gone.
+If you're torn between microservices or monolith architecture, this pattern sidesteps that debate entirely.

 1. 1